bradcrc/color-lite-card/tutorial/Lesson 2 - Room/ReadMe.md

-Lesson 2 - Room
+# Lesson 2 - Room

-OK now that we have basic switches working on an image element card, we're going to go to the next step.
-Room Lighting.
+OK, now that we have basic switches working on an image element card, we're going to go to the next step.   **Room Lighting.**

 To do this, we need a room.